OctopusDeploy/cli/README.md

 choco install octopus-cli
 ```

-*Note:* At this time, the chocolatey package is Intel only.
-If you are using Windows on ARM64, download the manual archive instead.
+*Note:* At this time, the chocolatey package is x64 only.
+If you are using Windows on ARM, download the manual archive instead.

 #### macOS - Homebrew